PrefectHQ/prefect/.github/pull_request_template.md

 - [ ] This pull request includes tests or only affects documentation.
 - [ ] This pull request includes a label categorizing the change e.g. `fix`, `feature`, `enhancement`, `docs`.
   <!-- If you do not have permission to add a label, a maintainer will add one for you -->

+For documentation changes:

+- [ ] This pull request includes redirect settings in `netlify.toml` for files that are removed or renamed